syncfusion-content/windowsforms-docs/WindowsForms/Grid/CommentTip.md

 ### Changing the shape of the comment indicator
 By default, the comment indicator will be drawn in a triangle shape at the top right corner of the cell. the default shape of the comment indicator can be changed by using the `DrawCommentIndicator` event.
 Using the event argument `e.Graphics`, the shape can be filled that you want to display as the comment indicator.
-The default location of the comment indicator can be get by using the `e.IndicatorBounds property`.
+The default location of the comment indicator can be get by using the `e.IndicatorBounds` property.
 {% tabs %}
 {% highlight c# %}
 this.gridControl1.DrawCommentIndicator +=new DrawCommentIndicatornEventHandler(gridControl1_DrawCommentIndicatorn);